akiramcphee/smart_wearable_tech/README.md

 #### 4.1.1 Implementing FFT using Python

-- Located in `src` is a file called `fft_example.py`.
+- Located in `src` is a Jupyter Notebook called `fft.ipynb`.
 This file takes any of the csv files obtained from the labs and outputs a plot of the original function, its FFT and an inverse FFT with reduced noise.
 An example is shown below.

 ![](docs/fft_sample.png)

-- However, it is in fact much easier to use the file `fft.ipynb` located in the `smart_wearable_tech` directory.
-This is a Jupyter Notebook, allowing for the division of code into small cells which can be individually run and debugged accordingly.

 ### 4.2 Bandpass Filters